Ledig stilling på Universitetet i Oslo

 The University of Oslo has an Acquisition of Rights Agreement for the purpose of securing rights to intellectual property created by its employees, including research results.

 The University of Oslo aims to achieve a balanced gender composition in the workforce and to recruit people with ethnic minority backgrounds.

-HR Adviser Karoline Farbrot (for questions regarding electronic application)
+- HR Adviser Karoline Farbrot (for questions regarding the recruitment process)